crossoverJie/gorm-optimistic/README.md

 # Gorm optimistic lock
-This is a optimistic lock plugin based on [GORM](https://github.com/go-gorm/gorm).
+This is an optimistic lock plugin based on [GORM](https://github.com/go-gorm/gorm).

 # Quick start